600SF - arc.jpg

 Taking the First Step

 Finding three people to help you..... that's your first step.
-Once you have a group of four, willing to spend the money and volunteer, with a garden design in hand showing what it will look like, meet with your school's PTA president, and then present it to the school principle.
-With your group of four, you might end up finding four or eight others who want to join in, to help create a larger garden.
+If you love the idea and can pitch in $70, ask three people to help you.
+Once you have a group of four, with a garden design in hand showing what it will look like, meet with your school's PTA president, and then present it to the school principle.
+Talk about the benefits of your school having a garden.